 - If you know the material you want is

-on Short Loan or Desk Copy, try the Course Material search option on Voyager.
+on Short Loan or Desk Copy, try the Readings & Exams search option in Library Search.

 - When you find the record of a relevant

 book, click on the subject headings next to LC

 Subject Heading(s) to find similar books.